Objects Relation Theory (Psychology Definition)

 How Does Object Relations Theory Work?

-This theory looked at the ways that relationships formed the psyche and led to the development of the child (and later, the adult.)
+This theory examined how relationships formed the psyche and led to the child's development (and later, the adult.)
 Rather than taking Freud’s approach of focusing on the repression of the sex and death urges, Klein focused on the relationships that children build with their parents.

 About Objects in Object Relations Theory

 In Klein’s theory, the “object” not only refers to actual objects but also to people themselves.
-When a child is born, they have little ability to see the nuances and complicated motivations that influence the people around them.
+When a child is born, they cannot see the nuances and complicated motivations that influence the people around them.
 We are all just as simple as objects.
 Instead of thinking of a parent as someone who might have been impacted by trauma or has good intentions, the child just sees the parent as “good” or bad.”

 But in the early days of infancy, the child fixates on one person: the mother.
 Klein even went further to say that the child first fixates on one part of the mother: her breasts.
-The mother’s breasts, at infancy, are the child’s source of food and an opportunity to be touched and nourished by the mother.
-When the child is breastfed regularly and their needs are attended to, they are likely to grow into a stable, healthy person.
+The mother’s breasts, in infancy, are the child’s source of food and an opportunity to be touched and nourished by the mother.
+When the child is breastfed regularly, and their needs are attended to, they will likely grow into a stable, healthy person.
 But if this feeding schedule isn’t so successful, neither is the child’s development.

 Good Breast Vs. Bad Breast

 This is where a mother’s love and attention may influence a person’s dating life.
-At first, a person may see their partner as the “good breast.”
+At first, a person may see their partner as a good breast.
 The minute the partner makes a mistake, they become a “bad breast,” and the person cannot get to a place where they once again see the partner as “good breast.”
 The two concepts are completely different and separate, even though both “good breast” and “bad breast” are both breasts.

 Object Relations Theory and Mental Disorders

 Of course, not everyone sees the world as “good” and “bad.”
-And not everyone with a less than stable upbringing is stuck in this mindset, either.
+And not everyone with a less-than-stable upbringing is stuck in this mindset, either.
 Klein believes that children who can only see objects as good or bad are in a “paranoid-schizoid position.”
-They may exit that position and enter the “depressive position,” in which they can see people as the complicated beings that we are.
+They may exit that position and enter the “depressive position,” in which they can see people as the complicated beings that they are.
 The child stops projecting or making assumptions about a person and allows them to be who they are.

 This theory is not simple to grasp, especially when it is used while talking about mental disorders.
 A Reddit user on the psychoanalysis subreddit asked, “Can someone explain to me in very simple terms how Object Relations Theory relates to NPD and other personality disorders?”
 You can read the following comments here to learn more about how object relations theory relates to anxiety, depression, and similar disorders.